TX Guide

 Two household vehicles, one move — inspection order, county appointments, insurance, and whether to register both cars before your DPS license visit.

 Two cars, 30-day registration clocks, and one tired weekend — Texas wants each VIN inspected and filed separately.
-There is no household bundle discount at the county tax office.
+There is no household bundle discount at the county tax office, and both vehicles can hit pay-by-mail toll bills if you delay plate swaps.

 Default order for two-vehicle moves